copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 53**

-- (Palm Beach County FL -- 9:24 PM Fight in Progress) District 1 -- Deputy James
+- (Palm Beach County, FL -- 9:24 PM Fight in Progress) District 1 -- Deputy James
   Tacktikos does his best not to take his job home with him, though there are times he brings paperwork home, he doesn't want the stress of his job getting into his personal life.
 If people ask him about his work he'll gladly tell